Self-directed education

 3pm- Pick up

-*offerings include arts and craft activities, library visits, book club, role play and drama, gardening, fire circle, yoga, music and jamming, football and more.
+*offerings include arts and craft activities, trips to library/ parks/ river/other, reading/storytelling, drama, singing, gardening, fire circle, yoga, jamming, sports, diy projects, games, creative writing and more.

 a day at camp